Wisconsin holds off No. 12 Houston with 65-63 upset - WHIZ News

 UP NEXT

-Houston: Faces either Oregon or Saint Mary’s on the final day of the Maui Invitational on Wednesday.
+Houston: Will play Oregon for third place in the Maui Invitational on Wednesday.

 For more AP college basketball coverage: https://apnews.com/hub/college-basketball and http://twitter.com/AP_Top25